-Bushrangers incursion courses are structured for your convenience with a 2 hour Bushcraft 101 which covers a range of topics with the option of a variety of 1 hour topics that take a more in depth look at specific subjects of interest.
+Bushrangers incursion courses are structured for your convenience with a 2 hour Bushcraft 101 which covers a range of topics with the option of adding sections that take a more in depth look at specific subjects of interest.
 These can be booked in addition to the Basics or you can “choose your own adventure” and piece together your own unique experience.

 Bushcraft 101 - a 2 hour course where we cover your priorities if you find yourself isolated in the outback and how best to conduct yourself.
 Topics range from the importance of shelter to how to locate water, the dangers you may face in the bush and the trials and tribulations of acquiring food the old ways